Nickzster/Halo-Modding/README.md

 # Halo Modding V1 Repository

-This is the repository used to build the current iteration of [https://halomodding.org](Halo Modding)
+This is the repository used to build the current iteration of [Halo Modding](https://halomodding.org)

 # Halo Modding in its current form